What’s the relationship between IoT and big data?

 The combination of IoT and big data analytics can empower organizations in many industries to achieve greater efficiencies, anticipate potential problems before they arise, and make smarter decisions.
 Analytics reveals patterns and trends in data, uncovering insights that enable predictive maintenance for machines and help businesses better understand their customers.
 Here are a few examples of how the marriage of IoT and big data can impact various industries:

-As telehealth and telemedicine continue to expand, connected monitors will become common components of the healthcare system.
-These devices enable providers to track patients’ readings remotely — from connected blood pressure meters, glucometers, heart monitors, just to name a few.
+As telehealth and telemedicine continue to expand, connected health monitors will become common components of the healthcare system.
+These devices enable providers to track patients’ readings remotely — from connected blood pressure meters to glucometers and heart monitors, just to name a few.
 As the connected sensors collect and aggregate data, AI and machine learning tools can identify trends and warning signs, alert patients and providers, and potentially save lives.

-IoT devices in the transportation sector include asset trackers, telematics systems, traffic control systems, surveillance, and remote monitoring systems.
+Supply chain applications of IoT include asset trackers, telematics systems, and remote monitoring systems.
 These devices generate tremendous amounts of disparate data that can be difficult to combine and interpret — but AI and machine learning are helping.

 For example, a shipping company might have a thousand trucks traversing the country’s interstates at a given moment.
 Inside the truck, containers are equipped with asset trackers, while the vehicle itself has an onboard telematics system.
 Using a centralized cloud platform, the company can view all this information on a single dashboard, along with similar data from the rest of the fleet.
 AI and machine learning tools can identify trends and notify drivers of potential problems, such as upcoming vehicle maintenance needs or potential traffic backups.

-On a smart farm, hundreds or thousands of IoT sensors are deployed throughout an agricultural facility — placed far out in a field, inside a remote water tank to monitor usage, or even to track grazing animals.
+On a smart farm, hundreds, sometimes thousands of IoT sensors can be deployed throughout an agricultural facility — placed far out in a field, inside a remote water tank to monitor usage, or on animals to track grazing.
 The sensors generate a large body of data on soil conditions, weather patterns, irrigation availability, and other factors.
 Taken together, the data can provide insights that drive precision agriculture, which takes a focused, individualized approach to cultivation at a particular site.
 For example, variations between soil conditions in fields on a single farm can be noted and offset with different fertilizing methods.